luttero/maud/src/help/readme.txt

 Maud Version notes:

+(02/06/2023):   2.997.
+The "Siegfried" release.
+                It is so sad we have lost this year such a brilliant mind.
+Probably there wouldn't be Maud as it is now without him or at all.
+                Fixing some old bugs and refactoring the weighting schemes.
+Now you can independently set if to subtract background or use calibrated data in the weighting for refinement.
+Other options are to modify them by Q (for PDF like fitting) or choosing between linear, sqrt or log.
+Not only the weights but also the real data/fit intensity is modified in the WSS depending on the Maud preference: testing.intensityModifiedForStatistic (true by default, use false
+                if you want to affect only weights).

 (16/08/2022):   2.996.
 The "Arches" release.
                 Lot of Arches and red rocks in the weekend.
                 Maud is using XrayLib for all scattering and absorption properties